CivicaDigital/TDD-Dojo/readme.md

 ### Write the first piece of code to make the test pass in the easiest way possible

-Remember, we want to make the code pass in the easiest way possible, which can be done by returning a hardcoded value.
+Remember, we want to make the code pass in the easiest way possible, which can be done by returning a hard coded value.

 ```cs
 public class FizzBuzzService